Saturday, September 7, 2013

 • Muscular relaxation through 61-points: This section will help rid the body of unnecessary tension and stored emotion in the body at 61 points.
 It allows the body to loosen and let go of sustained muscular contractions.

-• Chakra & energy awareness: This section will open the chakras or energy channels of the body from the base of the spine to the crown of the head.
+• Energy awareness: This step will open the chakras or energy channels of the body from the base of the spine to the crown of the head.
 It will also help you feel your body as energy.

 • Yoga Nidra: This state you will achieve a complete awareness neither denying emotions, thoughts and perception nor taking them for anything else.
-It is a state in which we realize the subtle energies in the body that gives life to our physical, spiritual, emotional and mental well-being.
+It is a state in which one realizes the subtle energies in the body that gives life to our physical, spiritual, emotional and mental well-being.

 Saturday, January 19, 2013